 Malawi's opposition appears to win presidential election re-run

-The electoral commission has yet to announce official results of the re-run of the 2019 election, which the courts canceled owing to fraud.
-The vote on Tuesday was regarded as a test of the ability of African courts to fight ballot fraud not uncommon on the continent since Malawi's judiciary infuriated President Peter Mutharika in February by quashing the result of the 2019 vote.
+"We are trying to be as thorough as possible.
+We expect to have the final results in 36 to 48 hours," electoral commission chairman Chifundo Kachali told journalists late on Thursday.
+Tuesday's vote was regarded as a test of the ability of African courts to fight ballot fraud not uncommon on the continent, since Malawi's judiciary infuriated Mutharika in February by quashing the result of the 2019 vote.

 - READ MORE ON: